 The Helena Thompson is both a museum and a community venue serving the town of Workington and the surrounding area.

 This elegant Georgian house is a Grade II listed building was bequeathed to the town by the late Helena Thompson.
-Originally the building was in the care of the local authority but it is now managed by Workington Heritage Group under licence from Allerdale Borough Council.
+Originally the building was in the care of the local authority but it is now managed by Workington Heritage Group.

 The museum, which is accredited by the Arts Council, reflects the area’s history, industry, culture and social life through displays, interactive audio and visual information units and digital information.
 More than just a museum, the Helena Thompson is now home to groups with a wide variety of interests and activities and is a popular venue for wedding ceremonies, children’s days, exhibitions, parties, concerts and other events.